 });

-This is a test demonstrating the component capabilities and it's events, so open your console, and start clicking, you will be noticed before and after the animation.
+This is a test demonstrating the component capabilities and it's original events, you should open the console and start clicking, you will be notified before and after the animation.
 Also know that there was no active item set by default in the markup, proving the component can successfully manage this case by setting the first item as active on initialization.

 These three independent buttons use some inline JavaScript to control the carousel: